ansible/awx-operator/README.md

 #### Ingress Type

 By default, the AWX operator is not opinionated and won't force a specific ingress type on you.
-So, if `tower_ingress_type` is not specified as part of the Custom Resource specification, it will default to `none` and nothing ingress-wise will be created.
+So, if `ingress_type` is not specified as part of the Custom Resource specification, it will default to `none` and nothing ingress-wise will be created.

 The AWX operator provides support for four kinds of `Ingress` to access AWX: `Ingress`, `Route`,  `LoadBalancer` and `NodePort`, To toggle between these options, you can add the following to your AWX CR: